 I am a research mathematician with interests in geometry and topology, and in how these subjects can be applied in topological data analysis.
 You can find links to my papers here.

 Most of my work is in the area of Alexandrov geometry, the study of inner metric spaces with a lower curvature bound.
 I am interested in this subject both for its own intrinsic beauty and for the light it can cast on Riemannian geometry.
 I also study symmetry in a wide variety of settings – general topological spaces, metric spaces, Alexandrov spaces and Riemannian manifolds.
+I have also starting visiting the subject next door: Lorentzian length spaces.

 I am applying my geometric expertise to topological data analysis, taking on questions of geometric inference.
 In particular, I am studying the construction of estimators for geometric invariants of submanifolds of Euclidean space.
 You can see a paper on estimating the reach on my research page.